Selena Gomez says suffered from lupus, underwent chemotherapy

 "I was diagnosed with lupus, and I’ve been through chemotherapy," Gomez, 23, told Billboard magazine.
 "That’s what my break was really about.
 I could’ve had a stroke," she said.

-Gomez canceled concerts in Russia and Australia saying at the time that she needed "to spend some time on myself."
+Gomez cancelled concerts in Russia and Australia saying at the time that she needed "to spend some time on myself."

 "I wanted so badly to say, 'You guys have no idea.
 I’m in chemotherapy," she told the magazine in its new issue which was out on Thursday.